Equine Cranial Therapy Training for Manual Therapists + Horse Owners

 • History and understanding of the development of osteopathic cranio-sacral with human and equine

-• Anatomy and biomechanics of sphenoid, occiput, temporal, frontal, nasal, maxilla, ethmoid and
+• Anatomy and biomechanics of sphenoid, occiput, temporal, mandible (TMJ), sacrum

 • Cranial nerves, function, and bony transit within and from cranium

-• Function, importance, assessment and treatment of the dura mater and cranial membranes
+• Function, assessment and treatment of the cranial membranes

-• Function and storage of the cerebral-spinal fluid, and role in increasing regional and global vitality
+• Function of the cerebral-spinal fluid, and role in increasing regional and global vitalitya

 • The autonomic nervous system and it’s relationship to trauma, healing, resilience and regulation